-Cresting the hill in Queen Elizabeth Park, this balmy, triodetic-domed conservatory is an ideal rainy-day warm-up spot, as well as Vancouver's best-value attraction.
-For little more than the price of a latte, you'll find tropical trees and plants bristling with hundreds of free-flying, bright-plumaged birds.
-Look for the resident parrots but also keep your eyes peeled for rainbow-hued Gouldian finches, shimmering African superb starlings and maybe even a sparkling Lady Amherst pheasant, snaking through the undergrowth.
-The attendants might even let you feed the smaller birds from a bowl.
+Cresting the hill in Queen Elizabeth Park, this domed conservatory is a delightful rainy-day warm-up.
+At Vancouver's best-value paid attraction, you'll find tropical trees and plants bristling with hundreds of free-flying, bright-plumaged birds.
+Listen for the noisy resident parrots but also keep your eyes peeled for rainbow-hued Gouldian finches, shimmering African superb starlings and maybe even a dramatic Lady Amherst pheasant, snaking through the undergrowth.
+Ask nicely and the attendants might even let you feed the smaller birds from a bowl.

 Pick up a free bird-watcher's checklist from the front desk and record how many you see.
 The walkways are accessible for strollers, so this is a good place to bring the family.